-1 the BCP Applicants will have no recourse to NMGC's assets.
-The Transaction does no 2 appear to involve or contemplate the integration of NMGC's operations with other 3 operating companies.
-The proposed structure is simple and transparent, and I therefore 4 disagree with the characterization of the Transaction as complicated.
-It is not.
-5 6 Q. IS THIS TRANSACTION STRUCTURE COMMON AMONG TRANSACTIONS 7 INVOLVING PUBLIC UTILITIES?
-8 A. My review of the documents in this case reveals a transaction structure that seems 9 eminently unremarkable in the M&A space generally, and the utilities space in particular 10 For a variety of reasons, a buyer (often referred to as the "parent") will prefer to accomplish 11 an acquisition through one or more special purpose entities ("SPEs") sometimes known as 12 "acquisition subs" or "catalysts" that are specially created for the express purpose or 13 consummating the acquisition.
-The ultimate transaction is then formally executed and 14 consummated as and between the target company and the acquisition sub(s), with the 15 surviving post-acquisition entity becoming a wholly owned subsidiary of the parent.
-16 17 The reason for this structure emanates principally from transaction cost management goals 18 that have little to do with the issues surrounding this regulatory proceeding.
-Using ar 19 acquisition sub is typically the easiest and most expedient way to authorize the purchase 20 from the buyer side, as well as to manage a variety of contractual issues of the target firm 21 when its assets and liabilities are to remain intact with the surviving entity.
-There are often tax reasons to utilize specific SPE structures for effectuating an acquisition as well.
-I teach my students to expect the acquisition sub structure for virtually all types of acquisitions, regardless of whether private equity buyers are involved or not.
+Q. IS THIS TRANSACTION STRUCTURE COMMON AMONG TRANSACTIONS INVOLVING PUBLIC UTILITIES?

+3 My review of the documents in this case reveals a transaction structure that seems A. 4 eminently unremarkable in the M&A space generally, and the utilities space in particular.
+5 For a variety of reasons, a buyer (often referred to as the "parent") will prefer to accomplish 6 an acquisition through one or more special purpose entities ("SPEs") sometimes known as 7 "acquisition subs" or "catalysts" that are specially created for the express purpose of 8 consummating the acquisition.
+The ultimate transaction is then formally executed and 9 consummated as and between the target company and the acquisition sub(s), with the 10 surviving post-acquisition entity becoming a wholly owned subsidiary of the parent.

+12 The reason for this structure emanates principally from transaction cost management goals 13 that have little to do with the issues surrounding this regulatory proceeding.
+Using an 14 acquisition sub is typically the easiest and most expedient way to authorize the purchase 15 from the buyer side, as well as to manage a variety of contractual issues of the target firm 16 when its assets and liabilities are to remain intact with the surviving entity.
+There are often 17 tax reasons to utilize specific SPE structures for effectuating an acquisition as well.
+I teach 18 my students to expect the acquisition sub structure for virtually all types of acquisitions, 19 regardless of whether private equity buyers are involved or not.